History of robots: 2000s

 In April 2001, the Canadarm2 was launched into orbit and attached to the International Space Station.
 The Canadarm2 is a larger, more capable version of the arm used by the Space Shuttle, and is hailed as "smarter".
 Also in April, the Unmanned Aerial Vehicle Global Hawk made the first autonomous non-stop flight over the Pacific Ocean from Edwards Air Force Base in California to RAAF Base Edinburgh in Southern Australia.
 The flight was made in 22 hours.

 The popular Roomba, a robotic vacuum cleaner, was first released in 2002 by the company iRobot.

+In 2002, in her book Designing Sociable Robots, Cynthia Breazeal was one of the first to explore the idea of robots imitating humans, and published research on how, in the future, teaching humanoid robots to perform new tasks might be as simple as just showing them.
+Throughout the early 2000s Breazeal was experimenting with expressive social exchange between humans and humanoid robots.
+Whilst completing her PhD at MIT, she worked on humanoid robots Kismet, Leonard, Aida, Autom and Huggable.
+Doing this, Breazeal found that the issue was that robots too often only interacted with objects and not people and suggested that robots can be used to better relationships between humans.

 In 2005, Cornell University revealed a robotic system of block-modules capable of attaching and detaching, described as the first robot capable of self-replication, because it was capable of assembling copies of itself if it was placed near more of the blocks which composed it.
 Launched in 2003, on 3 and 24 January, the Mars rovers Spirit and Opportunity landed on the surface of Mars.
 Both robots drove many times the distance originally expected, and Opportunity was still operating as late as mid-2018, before communications were lost due to a major dust storm.

 Self-driving cars had made their appearance by around 2005, but there was room for improvement.
 None of the 15 devices competing in the DARPA Grand Challenge (2004) successfully completed the course; in fact no robot successfully navigated more than 5% of the 150 mi off-road course, leaving the $1 million prize unclaimed.
 In 2005, Honda revealed a new version of its ASIMO robot, updated with new behaviors and capabilities.
 In 2006, Cornell University revealed its "Starfish" robot, a four-legged robot capable of self modeling and learning to walk after having been damaged.
 In 2007, TOMY launched the entertainment robot, i-sobot, a humanoid bipedal robot that can walk like a human and performs kicks and punches and also some entertaining tricks and special actions under "Special Action Mode".